Venue & Access page for details.

 winters.
 The weather is often breezy and humid (average humidity in

-temperature in July is 17 degrees C, the average max temperature being
+temperature in August is 16 degrees centigrade, the average max temperature being

 average.
 Bring your umbrella and a light raincoat in case of